-The reading intervention to enhance the reading performance of the kindergarten pupils

-This intervention has been developed with the primary goal of improving the reading performance of young learners, specifically in their ability to recognize and sound out both capital and small letters.
+This intervention has been developed with the primary goal of improving the reading performance of young learners, specifically in their ability to recognize letters (both capital and small letters) and sounds.
 It is based on recent findings which identified the need for additional support in foundational reading skills among some Kindergarten pupils.

 The purpose of this program is to ensure that all learners are given equal opportunity to develop essential early literacy skills, helping them become confident and capable readers as they progress to higher grade levels.
 It shall be implemented this school year 2025-2026.